evmcnb/quartz/content/Pearls/VTE in Pregnancy.md

 - Thrombophillia

 Start prophylaxis if:
+- 10 days postpartum if 2 risk factors
-- 28 weeks with 3 risk factors
+- 28 weeks + 6 pp with 3 risk factors
-- 1st trimester if 4 or more risk factors
+- From 1st trimester + 6 pp if 4 or more risk factors

 Usual risk factors still considered